 The guest editors will organize two workshops as part of the call for papers.
 The first workshop (virtual) is an idea development workshop (IDW) before formal submissions and is intended to be held in Spring 2023.
-With this workshop, the guest editors will provide peer feedback on tentative ideas proposed within the scope of the call.
-Interested authors will be invited to submit a 500-word extended abstract in order to participate in the IDW.
-Only authors submitting an extended abstract may participate in the workshop portion.
+With this workshop, the guest editors will provide participants with examples of regenerative processes and their implications for diverse management disciplines.
+Interested authors can submit a short abstract (up to 500 words) by Sunday, May 7 to describe their preliminary ideas, but submitting an abstract is not a necessary condition to participate to the workshop.
+The guest editors will review submitted ideas and potentially discuss them during the workshop.
+Please register at this link: https://docs.google.com/forms/d/e/1FAIpQLSfhezzIMiDYy79cx2r-C0SRSdiULJRFOukfFu-J0vMG7QOwaA/viewform

-The second workshop is a paper development workshop (PDW) for authors who are invited to revise and resubmit a manuscript in Winter-Spring 2024.
+The second workshop is a paper development workshop (PDW) for authors who are invited to revise and resubmit a manuscript in late Spring or early Summer 2024.
 This workshop aims to offer in-depth and constructive comments to papers that received an invitation to revise and resubmit and thus further steer and support prospective authors towards making a successful contribution to the proposed special issue and JSCM.